-Born in Enfield, North London, I attended The Latymer School, Edmonton (at that time the top co-educational grammar school in the country), where I was a Latymer Foundation Music Scholar and eleven times school prizewinner.
+Born in Enfield, North London, I was the first person in my family to attend a selective school and to go to university.
+At The Latymer School, Edmonton, which was then the top co-educational grammar school in the country), I was a Latymer Foundation Music Scholar and eleven times school prizewinner.
 Aged fourteen, I won a Local Authority Junior Exhibition Award to the Royal College of Music, London (RCM), where I studied piano.
-Here, I graduated with First Class Honours in the Bachelor of Music degree as the top pianist of my year and was the winner of twelve prizes and awards.
+I continued my studies at undergraduate level, graduating with First Class Honours in the Bachelor of Music degree as the top pianist of my year, and was the winner of twelve prizes and awards.
 After postgraduate study at the RCM (resulting in the award of the degree of Master of Music in Performance Studies: Applied Research) and Christ’s College, Cambridge, I was elected to a Junior Fellowship at the RCM, and as a result was presented to H.R.H. the Prince of Wales.

 More information about the major areas of my career can be found at these links:

 My studies and work have brought me into close contact with people from many different countries and backgrounds.
 I have had a particularly close working relationship with western Africa, with valued colleagues in Nigeria and other countries in the region, and have also developed strong professional contacts in Latin America and the United States.
 Despite these factors, I am not an internationalist, but instead a Romantic nationalist.
 I believe strongly in the nation as the foundation for society, and that the promotion of mutual respect for the traditions and established ways of life of the different peoples of the world is the path towards lasting peace and understanding between them.
 The destruction of these distinguishing characteristics by globalization is something that I oppose, and that I see as an attempt to bring people to a common denominator rather than understanding them as individuals within a wide range of personal and societal contexts.